Environment and rate limits

 Exception 400 BAD REQUEST - OutOfMemoryError: memory limit 32 mb is exceeded.

-Rate limits for data transformation functions
+Execution time limits for data transformation functions

 Data transformation functions have the following execution limits: